bakkenbaeck/Teapot/README.md

 <img src="./teapot.png" width=257 height=200 />

-Teapot consists of a only three simple structures: a JSON optional-like container, a NetworkResult container, and the Teapot itself, that acts as a nice thin wrapper around URLSession.
+Teapot consists of three simple structures: a JSON optional-like container, a NetworkResult container, and the Teapot itself, that acts as a nice thin wrapper around URLSession.

 ### JSON
 The `JSON` structure is simple enum with two cases: dictionary and array.
 The API is designed considering that the routing model should know if the JSON will be a dictionary or an array, but also to accommodate for cases where they won’t.